JY20/eunoia/README.md

 *   Events for off-chain tracking.
 *   Uses `Mapping` for efficient storage.

+### 🦀 Polkadot (ink!)
+Smart Contract Details (`eunoia2` module - `lib.rs`)

+Located in `polkadot_contracts/eunoia2/lib.rs`, this is the v6 version of our contract that is currently under development.
+It builds upon the functionality of the ideal version with experimental features and improvements.

 ### 🌐 Contract Deployment (Polkadot)
 1. Compile to Wasm and metadata: `cargo contract build` in `polkadot_contracts/eunoia`.
 2. Deploy the `.contract` bundle (from `target/ink/`) to a Substrate chain with `pallet-contracts` using tools like Polkadot-JS Apps.